-Applicable School Years Payable Year First Effective Permitted Uses/Limitations 1987-88 Pay 87 Upon approval of commissioner when economically advantageous for instructional purposes.
+Applicable School Years Payable Year First Effective Permitted Uses/Limitations 1988-89 Pay 88 The leased facilities levy was repealed.
+However, a special levy allowed a district to levy the amount that would have been authorized in 1987 if the levy had not been repealed.
+1987-88 Pay 87 Upon approval of commissioner when economically advantageous for instructional purposes.